aphecetche/AliceO2/Detectors/MUON/MCH/Raw/Encoder/README.md

 The Encoder is mainly about building *payloads*.
 How those payloads are ordered in memory is not the Encoder business.
 This choice has been made to minimize the dependency of the Encoder code on the RawDataHeader itself.
-To that end the Encoder is producing data buffers consisting of (header,payload) blocks, where header is *not* a RDH but a simpler (an non versioned) struct.
-Contrary to (RDH,payload) blocks, the payload can be any size (in RDH the size is limited to 65536 bytes).
+To that end the Encoder is producing data buffers consisting of [(header,payload) blocks](/include/MCHRawEncoder/DataBlock.h), where header is *not* a RDH but a simpler (and non versioned) struct.
+Contrary to (RDH,payload) blocks, the payload can be any size (while in RDH the size is limited to 65536 bytes).
+The part of the detector that a payload block reference is identified through a unique `feeId` field which is the `solarId` in MCH case.

-IMethods are then provided to massage the (header,payload) buffers to produce realistic (RDH,payload) buffers that closely ressemble real raw data.
+Methods are then provided to massage the (header,payload) buffers to produce realistic (RDH,payload) buffers that closely ressemble real raw data.

 ## createEncoder&lt;FORMAT,CHARGESUM>